Thailand national football team: 1996–2016: flag bearer of Southeast Asia

-2017–present: Rebuilding to achieve the continental success
+2017–present: aiming for continental success

+Rajevac, Sirisak and Nishino

 Since taking over the administration by Somyot Poompanmoung, FA Thailand aims to drive men's national football team to be one of the leading teams in Asia by which there are concrete 20 years development plans and preparations.
 After the elimination from World Cup qualifiers, Kiatisuk resigned and Thailand appointed Milovan Rajevac as a coach, thus marked the first non-Brazilian/German/English team's chief.
 With the new coach, however, Thailand failed to defend its AFF Championship title in 2018 when losing Malaysia in the semi-finals by the away goals rule.

 Ahead of 2019 AFC Asian Cup, Thailand was drawn into group A together with the host UAE, Bahrain and India.
 Rajevac oversaw Thailand in the commencing 1–4 loss to India.
 The Serbian coach was sacked and his assistant, Sirisak Yodyardthai became the interim coach on 7 January.
 Sirisak guided Thailand to a 1–0 win over Bahrain and a 1–1 draw with the host UAE, enough to move on to the knockout stage of the AFC Asian Cup for the first time in 47 years.
 Their success was greeted with congratulation from the FA.
 Thailand encountered China in the round of sixteen, taking an early lead but eventually lost 2–1 as China make their decisive respond.